 What Is Hybrid Work?

-Working hybrid is a blend of remote and in-person work.
+Working hybrid is a blend of remote and in-person work in a physical office space.
 This trend evolved from the sudden onset of remote work during the pandemic.
 Workers quickly caught onto how convenient working remotely could be for their work-life balance.
+The greater flexibility to handle random errands like home repairs and school pick-ups improved the employee experience across the board.
 However, remote working wasn’t a one-size-fit-all for every professional.
-For example, highly collaborative teams still benefited from meeting in-person at least once or twice a week.

-Hybrid Work’s Influence on Commute Times
+Hybrid Workspaces’ Influence on Commute Times

 People start to reconsider where they want to live when commute times are slashed in half or eliminated altogether.
 If they have a longer commute but don’t have to do it daily, they may feel like they can tolerate living farther away from their job.
-Or, if someone works entirely remotely, they can move to a cheaper area and get a lot of house for their dollar.
-All things considered, this new report about the rising demand for new home construction in metropolitan suburbs makes a lot of sense.

 However, as workers are more willing to live farther from work, they vacate areas previously packed with locals.
-When you don’t need to go to work five days a week, the idea of moving to the suburbs is more tolerable, as well as the longer commute that happens less frequently.
+When you don’t need to go to work five days a week, the idea of moving to the suburbs is more tolerable, as well as the longer commute to work in-office that happens less frequently.
 Hybrid work also still tethers the worker within their workplace’s general area, unlike remote workers who can move anywhere in the country.

-Overall Predictions Regarding Hybrid Work Effects
+Predictions Regarding Hybrid Work

-Rappaport’s study doesn’t just look at short-term trends but figures in the long-term impact of forever-changed work schedules.
+Rappaport’s study doesn’t just look at short-term post-pandemic trends but figures in the long-term impact of forever-changed work schedules.
 Though mortgage applications and new build contracts are indeed decreasing due to rising interest rates, the benefits of working hybrid in the suburbs from the city still stand:

-- Lower house prices
+• Lower house prices

-- Larger homes for less money
+• Larger homes for less money

-- Fewer commutes make longer, occasional commutes tolerable
+• Fewer commutes make longer, occasional commutes tolerable.

-- Savings in gas, clothing, take-out food, and childcare
+• Savings in gas, clothing, take-out food, and childcare

-- Less time in traffic
+• Less time in traffic

-- Better work-life balance
+• Better work-life balance

 Therefore, Rappaport suggests that these benefits will win and continue to fuel single-family home construction outside of major metropolitan areas.
 The push to move outward will be less urgent for workers in not-as-congested regions.
 However, the remote and hybrid work trends can influence more sprawl there too.